 If you only care about audio quality, the Bose SoundLink Mini 2 SE singlehandedly decimates the Anker Soundcore 2.
 Don’t get us wrong; the Soundcore 2’s 12W speaker system produces distortion-free sound and punchy bass, but it’s not even close to the SoundLink Mini 2 SE’s vibrant sound stage and resonating bass delivery.

-The folks at Bose clearly has more experience in fine-tuning and calibrating audio equipment than anyone else in the industry, which is also a reason why their products cost so much.
+The folks at Bose clearly have more experience in fine-tuning and calibrating audio equipment than anyone else in the industry, which is also a reason why their products cost so much.
 Anker still has a long way to go in the audio department.

 Connectivity & Battery Life